 - One official transcripts of ALL college or university work

-- Please write a two page paper, double spaced on a subject related to arts Leadership, entrepreneurship or administration.
+- Two-page writing sample, double spaced on a subject related to arts leadership, entrepreneurship or administration.
 Discuss a first-hand example of your experiences in the field or a specific area of interest and how you see the field growing in the next 10 years.
 (No citations are needed).

 - Three letters of recommendation: Applicants should provide three letters of recommendation from faculty members or individuals who have first-hand knowledge of the applicant’s academic or professional capabilities

-- A personal statement of professional goals that addresses the question, what will you anticipate doing with you degree?
+- A personal statement of professional goals that addresses the question, what will you anticipate doing with your degree?
 Length should be approximately 500 words

 Check Your Application Status